 September 13, 2010: We spent the night at Hong Kong International Airport.

 Ending his one-week vacation here, he was flying back to New York with a 12-hour layover in Hong Kong.
-Crazy, I know, but I bought round-trip tickets to Hong Kong just so I could spend those last 12 hours with him.
+Who in the world would buy round-trip tickets to Hong Kong just so she could hang out in the airport while someone’s in a layover?
+Well, me.
 Ahh, young (stupid) love!

 And hey, that was the exact same day as today!